RafaelPAndrade/01.Linux_Scripts/README.md

 		To run:

 				./config_uninstaller.sh

 *	### Configuring/Settings ###

-	The variables refered above ($CONFIG_PATH, $SEPARATOR, etc.) are defined at the top of both config_installer and config_unistaller.
+	+	config.conf

+		This file is not run, but sourced by the other scripts.
+It basically contains the settings, like what file contains
+		$SEPARATOR or where is $CONFIG_PATH.

 		If you wish to change the defaults, feel free to fork, and then change those variables to others that suit your needs better.

 ## Assumptions/Dependencies ##